Charleston felon pleads guilty to Federal gun crime

-CHARLESTON, W.Va. – A Charleston man pleaded guilty today to a federal gun crime, announced United States Attorney Carol Casto.
-William Cody McClung, 31, entered his guilty plea to illegally possessing a firearm after being convicted of a felony.
+CHARLESTON, W.Va. – A Charleston man pleaded guilty today to a federal gun crime, announced Acting United States Attorney Carol Casto.
+Timothy Lee Leftenant, 36, entered his guilty plea to illegally possessing a firearm after being convicted of a felony.

-The investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Charleston Police Department.
+The investigation was conducted by the Kanawha County Sheriff’s Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 Assistant United States Attorney Haley Bunn is in charge of the prosecution.
 The plea hearing was held before United States District Judge John T. Copenhaver, Jr.

 This case was brought as part of Project Safe Neighborhoods.
 Project Safe Neighborhoods is a nationwide commitment to reduce gun crime in the United States by networking existing local programs targeting gun crime.